SabirDev123/NoyBochor/README.md

 Things may answer `2 + 3` with `1 + 1 = 7`.

-That's part of the fun.
+That's part of the fun and joy.

 ## 📜 License

-No license has been selected yet.
+None, free to use, modify and sell.

 ## 👤 Creator